expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 `type` can be:
 * `H` - hypothesis
 * `P` or `p` - regular provable step.
-The uppercase for bookmarked steps.
-The lowercase for unbookmarked steps.
+The uppercase for bookmarked steps, the lowercase for unbookmarked steps.
 * `G` - the goal step

 `status` can be: